 We invite students, faculty and staff to participate as individuals or groups and free yourself from screens… items that can block you from Sabbath, yourself, your relationships and your spirituality.
 Join in our “electronic fasting” and share your reflections on our mini-blog.
-Look for our celebration event later in the spring 2012 semester, when all screen-free adventurers will come together and reflect on their experience.

 How to participate in the screen-free Sabbath